Looking for insights in healthtech or proptech?

 Fuel your business vision with the latest industry updates!

-To the most actively-using-Dicom industries belong radiology, cardiology, oncology, dentistry, surgery, neurology, breast imaging, radiotherapy, ophthalmology, pathology, veterinary, and pneumology.
+Other healthcare vectors that mostly rely on DICOM imaging in day-to-day operations include cardiology, oncology, dentistry, surgery, neurology, breast imaging, radiotherapy, ophthalmology, pathology, veterinary, and pneumology.

 DICOM is updated roughly 4 to 5 times every year or two.
 Presently, there are more than 20 active working groups with over 750 technical and medical experts supporting the system.
 DICOM does not define the entire architecture of a system nor does it define the functionality of a software product.
 Instead, it consists of a file format and a network communication protocol.
 The latter is an application protocol that uses TCP/IP (end-to-end data communication specifying how data should be packetized, addressed, transmitted, routed, and received) for systems communication.

 DICOM files can be transferred between two systems that support images and patient data in DICOM format.
 The information is grouped into data sets, and the image information always remains connected to the image itself.
 For example, an image file always contains a patient’s ID within.
 Although it can have only one attribute when it comes to pixel data, a DICOM data object typically consists of many attributes.
 For the identical grayscale on different devices, the DICOM committee developed a ‘lookup table’ that displays digitally assigned pixel values.
 The DICOM grayscale standard display function (GSDF) is available when viewing images on devices compatible with the ‘lookup feature’, or on devices calibrated to the GSDF curve.